-At Northwood English is the foundation of our curriculum.
-It is embedded throughout our curriculum through reading, writing, speaking and listening.
-We value literacy as the key to accessing knowledge and skills in other subjects therefore we teach all aspects of English rigorously.
-We strive to ensure all pupils leave us with a good standard of reading and writing; as we appreciate the lifelong opportunities this will afford them.
+All the skills of language are essential to participating fully as a member of society, and we value Literacy as the key to accessing knowledge and skills in other subjects, and therefore we teach all aspects of English rigorously.
+We strive to ensure all pupils leave us with a good standard of reading and writing as we appreciate the lifelong opportunities this will afford them.

 Speaking and Listening

-Children are given spellings to learn each week and many get them all correct in their weekly test.
+All children are given spellings to learn each week and many get them all correct in their weekly test.
 Due to the huge success of our ‘Master of Tables’ challenge, and how enthused the children are to get all the way to Gold we have also introduced ‘Master of Spelling’.
 Children need to learn words from the various age related spelling lists.

 We have split the ‘Mastery’ awards into KS1 and KS2, with Gold, Silver & Bronze for each Key Stage.
 Children must be able to spell the words correctly in their daily writing as well as in tests in order to gain each award.